-Located along the Atlantic coast with a year-round humid climate (Cui et al., 2021), NYC is subject to multiple types of flooding hazards (Figure 1).
+Located along the Atlantic coast with a year-round humid climate (Cui et al., 2021), NYC is subject to multiple types of flood hazards (Figure 1).
 Even without climate change and independent of the significant anthropogenic morphological changes that have been made to the local geography, floods occur in this region due to extreme precipitation, coastal storm surges and high tides, high groundwater tables, and their co-occurrence (Figure 2).
 Over four centuries of urbanization, the city's land surface, streams, wetlands, underwater habitats, coasts and soils have all been radically modified (Montalto & Steenhuis, 2004; P. M. Orton, Sanderson, et al., 2020; Sanderson & Brown, 2007; Walsh & LaFleur, 1995).
 In addition, global climate change has elevated regional sea level, increasing the likelihood of coastal flooding (Braneon et al., 2024) and making it more difficult for sewers, rivers and streams to drain to the sea.
-In the absence of significant and rapid reductions in greenhouse gas emissions, sea levels will continue to rise and extreme precipitation events are projected to become more frequent, more intense, and possibly also larger in areal extent (Braneon et al., 2024; Fowler, Ali, Allan, Ban, Barbero, Berg, Blenkinsop, Cabi, Chan, Dale, et al., 2021).
+In the absence of significant and rapid reductions in greenhouse gas emissions, sea levels will continue to rise, and extreme precipitation events will become more frequent, more intense, and possibly also larger in areal extent (Braneon et al., 2024; Fowler, Ali, Allan, Ban, Barbero, Berg, Blenkinsop, Cabi, Chan, Dale, et al., 2021).
 Together these phenomena carry significant implications for future flood severity, frequency, and the resources needed to manage flood risks.

 Previous NPCC reports discussed some types of flooding, along with historical and projected changes in their occurrence due to climate change.
-For example, Gornitz et al, (2019) provided projections for future sea level rise, while Patrick et al., (2019) and P. Orton et al., (2015) mapped static and dynamic coastal flood risks, respectively.
-Orton et al.(2019a) updated the projections of storm-driven coastal flood risk considering monthly high tides and storm surge due to a broadened set of sea level rise projections and extreme wind.
-González et al., (2019) analyzed the climatology of heavy precipitation in NYC, including observed heavy rainfall days and trends in subdaily precipitation events at different durations, and their meteorological drivers, evaluated fluvial flooding in regional streams, and assessed the use of 311 to report street flooding.
-Zimmerman et al., (2019) described some of the potential impacts of flooding on critical infrastructure systems.
+For example, Gornitz et al (2019) provided projections for future sea level rise, while (Patrick et al., 2019) and (P. M. Orton, Vinogradov, et al., 2015) mapped static and dynamic coastal flood risks, respectively.
+Orton et al. (2019) updated the projections of storm-driven coastal flood risk considering monthly high tides and storm surge due to a broadened set of sea level rise projections and extreme wind.
+(González, Ortiz, Smith,

+Devineni, Colle, Booth, Ravindranath, Rivera, Horton, Towey, et al., 2019) analyzed the climatology of heavy precipitation in NYC, including observed heavy rainfall days and trends in subdaily precipitation events at different durations, and their meteorological drivers, evaluated fluvial flooding in regional streams, and assessed the use of 311 to report street flooding.
+Zimmerman et al. (2019) described some of the potential impacts of flooding on critical infrastructure systems.
 While this body of knowledge is extensive, none of the prior NPCC reports comprehensively reviewed and/or mapped historical and future trends in all types of NYC flood hazards.

-This chapter broadens the prior NPCC-led discussion of climate change impacts on NYC flood risks.
-We review the current science on how climate change will impact different types of flood hazards and their associated risks on people and natural ecosystems.
-We also present an introduction to the key dimensions of flood risk management (FRM) including the use of structural and non-structural strategies and NNBS.
-The relationship of flooding to health is described in Matte et al. (2024), while the relationship to equity is covered in Foster et al., (2024).
-Future changes in population and transitions that may impact flood management are discussed in Balk et al., (2024).
+This chapter expands the discussion of climate change impacts on NYC flood hazards, building on prior NPCC assessments.
+The chapter reviews the current science on how climate change will impact different types of flood hazards and the risks they pose for people and- for the first time- for natural ecosystems.
+The chapter also presents an introduction to the key dimensions of flood risk management (FRM) including the potential applicability of different structural and non-structural, as well as grey and green, approaches, including NNBS.
+The relationship of flooding to health is described in Matte et al. (2024), while the relationship of flooding to equity is covered in Foster et al. (2024).
+Future changes in population and transitions that may impact flood management are discussed in Balk et al. (2024).